cmu-sei/scir-oss/README.md

 (1) See ```docs/``` folder in this repo for examples on various methods to perform analysis (2) & (3) Are covered here.

-Essentially, ```scir-oss.sh```, (2), Invokes tools and queries data from public and proprietary sources to obtain indicators related to stakeholder concerns on the use of specific open source software products, produced by open source projects using various processes, tools, and methods to protect the integrity of those product(s) produced by the open source projects and along with policies enacted by those projects which may be impactful to the use (or consumption) of a specific open source product.
+Essentially, ```scir-oss.sh```, (2), Invokes tools and queries data from public and proprietary sources to obtain indicators related to stakeholder concerns on the use of specific open source software products, produced by open source projects using various processes, tools, and methods to protect the integrity of those product(s) along with policies enacted by those projects which may be impactful to the use (or consumption) of a specific open source product.

 Hence, Open Source Software Project, Product, Protection, and Policy Report (OSS-P4/R)

 After obtaining those indicators, ```scir-oss.sh```:
 * Correlates results according to stakeholder criteria